Zelensky says he plans to meet Xi Jinping on China peace plan - ExBulletin

 Zelensky says he plans to meet Xi Jinping on China peace plan

-kyiv: Ukrainian President Volodymyr Zelensky has said he plans to meet his Chinese counterpart Xi Jinping to follow up on Beijing’s proposals to end the ongoing war.

-In a 12-point document released by the Foreign Ministry in Beijing on Friday as the war marked one year, China said dialogue and negotiation are the only viable solution to the Ukraine crisis, adding that it “will continue to play a constructive role in This Concerns”.
+In a 12-point article released by the Foreign Ministry in Beijing on Friday as the war marked one year,

 The newspaper called for a resumption of peace talks between the two warring parties, an end to unilateral sanctions and underlined its opposition to the use of nuclear weapons.